gardener/gardener/docs/proposals/26-workload-identity.md

 annotation which is usually fine, but all of them would have to negotiate when the operation is completed and the annotation to be removed.

-To achieve the restriction only gardenlet to create or refresh tokens in the seed cluster, but not any other controller running there, a new CRD `WorkloadIdentityBinding` in the seed will be implemented.
+To achieve the restriction that only `gardenlet` creates or refreshes tokens in the seed cluster, but not any other controller running there, a new CRD `WorkloadIdentityBinding` in the seed will be implemented.
 This CRD will refer to the `WorkloadIdentity` in the Garden cluster that is source of the token, as well as specify target store where the tokens to be written.
 Gardenlet will be